T-modules and Pila-Wilkie estimates: Preliminaries

-Repeating the same passages at each step we finally obtain the formal series $h$ (and therefore $H$) we desired.
+Repeating the same procedure at each step we finally obtain the formal series $h$ (and therefore $H$) we desired.
 We also remark that $\frac{\partial}{\partial u_{n}}h(\ov{0})\neq 0$, as $b_{n}\neq 0$.
-So, $h$ respects the same hypothesis, as a formal series, than $F$.
-It exists then, repeating the same argument for $H$, a vector of formal series: such that: Therefore: and this proves that: We finally remark that such a $H$ is unique, as it has been founded as the only solution of the system S1 we described before.
-If we restrict $h$ to the projection of $K^{n}$ on its $n-1$ first components we obtain a formal series: such that: and this also proves the formal Implicit Function Theorem, as: as a formal identity.\\\\ The second step is now to show that $\widetilde{h}$ is a convergent series on an open neighborood of $\ov{0}$, not singular (in other words, different from $\{\ov{0}\}$).
-In other words, that the formal series $\widetilde{h}$ has a positive convergence radius.
-We define then a \textbf{bounding series}: such that: where $A_{\mu}\geq 0$ for each $\mu\in\Lambda_{n}(i)$, $i\geq 1$, and that: In particular, $\ov{F}(\ov{0})=\ov{0}$ and, as $A_{n}=|a_{n}|_{1/T}\neq 0$, $\ov{F}$ satisfies the same hypothesis on regularity at $\ov{0}$ than $F$, but over $\mathbb{R}^{n}$.
-We also define: As we treat formal series, the topological structure of fields which is induced by the chosen valuation does not play any role, so we can repeat exactly the same passages as in the case of $F$ and $G$, finding then an inverse formal series $\ov{H}$ of $\ov{G}$ as the series $H$ was previously with rapport to $G$.
-It will take so the following shape: We apply the definitions in order to repeat the previous computations in this new situation to express the coefficients of $\ov{h}$ in function of those of $\ov{F}$.
-We obtain then:\\ The coefficients $B_{\mu}$ of $\ov{H}$ are then obtained, repeating the same passages already done to find $h$, as solutions of the following system, which we call S2, and that we construct again in the same way than S1, where the terms $P_{\mu}$ are the same polynomials with coefficients in $\mathbb{F}_{q}$ that we introduced previously : We finally obtain: Donc: At the same time: On the other hand: By system S1 we have: where $i(\mu)\geq 2$, $|\eta|\leq |\mu|$ and $i(\mu')<i(\mu)$, because the polynomial $P_{\mu}$ is always such that the sign of each one of its monomials is always positive, recalling that $|a_{\eta}|_{1/T}\leq A_{\eta}$ for each $i(\eta)>1$, when $|a_{i}|_{1/T}=A_{i}$ for each $i=1, ..., n$.
+So $h$ respects the same hypothesis, as a formal series as $F$.
+There exists then, repeating the same argument for $H$, a vector of formal series: such that: Therefore: and this proves that: We finally remark that such a $H$ is unique, as it has been found as the only solution of the system S1 we described before.
+If we restrict $h$ to the projection of $K^{n}$ on its $n-1$ first components we obtain a formal series: such that: and this also proves the formal Implicit Function Theorem, as: as a formal identity.\\\\ The second step is now to show that $\widetilde{h}$ has a positive radius of convergence.
+We first define a \textbf{bounding series}: such that: where $A_{\mu}\geq 0$ for each $\mu\in\Lambda_{n}(i)$, $i\geq 1$, and that: In particular, $\ov{F}(\ov{0})=\ov{0}$ and, as $A_{n}=|a_{n}|_{1/T}\neq 0$, $\ov{F}$ satisfies the same hypothesis on regularity at $\ov{0}$ as $F$, but over $\mathbb{R}^{n}$.
+We also define: Working with formal series, the topological structure of fields which is induced by the chosen valuation does not play any role, so we can repeat exactly the same procedure with $G$, finding a formal inverse series $\ov{H}$ for $\ov{G}$.
+It will take the following shape: In the same way as before we have:\\ The coefficients $B_{\mu}$ of $\ov{H}$ are then obtained as solutions of the following system, which we call S2.
+Here the $P_{\mu}$ are the same polynomials with coefficients in $\mathbb{Z}$ that we introduced previously : We finally obtain: So that: and therefore: We also have: By system S1 we have: where $i(\mu)\geq 2$, $|\eta|\leq |\mu|$ and $i(\mu')<i(\mu)$.
+This is because the polynomial $P_{\mu}$ is such that the sign of each one of its monomials is always positive, and $|a_{\eta}|_{1/T}\leq A_{\eta}$ for each $i(\eta)>1$, with $|a_{i}|_{1/T}=A_{i}$ for each $i=1, ..., n$.
 At the same time the system S2 implies that: for each $\mu\in \Lambda_{n}(i)$, $i\geq 2$, $|\eta|\leq |\mu|$, $i(\mu')<i(\mu)$.